 71. Mr. Kevin Gawrys has been at Little Flower since 1999 and has served as principal since 2001.
 Mr. Gawrys is the leader of our Little Flower family.
 He shares his knowledge, compassion, and love everyday.

 72. Lori Falk has been our school secretary since 2004.
 Mrs. Falk takes care of the school, all the kids, and adults as if they were her own family.

 73. Theresa Slaton has been an innovative teacher-leader who challenges all kids to be their best selves for the past 46 years.

 74. Mr. Asher who, after 25 years teaching at LF, has returned to serve as our Assistant Principal.

-76. Parish Staff where all 10 members have either attended LF or had family attend (or both), making for a strong parish-school connection.
+76. A Parish Staff, where all 10 members have either attended LF or had family attend (or both), fosters a strong parish-school connection.

-77. 15 Alumni and LF Scholarships awarded to up to 36 students each year.
+77. Fifteen Alumni and LF Scholarships awarded to up to 36 students each year.

 78. We utilize additional tools to analyze student growth beyond ILEARN including NWEA test scores.

 79. Eighth grade students design, create, and carry out projects for an Eco Challenge.